GENERAL ANTHROPOGENY

 6C.
 Categories of possible

 We must renounce to make an exhaustive inventory of the eventualities of possibilization, as by definition it is an indefinite opening.
-But it is crossed by some large articulations, some of which are categorial - which means that they distribute fundamental forms of judgement (katègoreFeïn, agoreFeïn, kata, speaking against, making visible, judging).
-Several of these categories of possible are forming the summit of metaphysics, which we could think are not very accessible.
-At the same time, they belong so closely to Homo's possibilizing transversality that they inhabit the daily lives of all hominid specimens and are perceived by children from a very early stage, at the same time as humour.
-Up to the point that the anthropogeny may suppose that they inspired the behaviours of the first upright primates, long before the implementation of a detailed language <16, 17>, or a massive language <10D>; because the gesture, analogizable and digitizable, suffices here through its indicia and indexes.
+But possibilization is crossed by some large articulations, some of which are categorial - which means that they distribute fundamental forms of judgement (katègoreFeïn, agoreFeïn, kata, speaking against, making visible, judging).
+Several of these categories of possible are forming the summit of metaphysics, and would therefore seem to be not very accessible.
+At the same time, they belong so closely to Homo's possibilizing transversality that they inhabit the daily lives of all hominid specimens and are perceived by children from a very early stage, at the same time as humor.
+Up to the point that the anthropogeny may suppose that these categories inspired the behaviors of the first upright primates, long before the implementation of a detailed language <16, 17>, or even a massive language <10D>; because the gesture, analogizable and digitizable, suffices here through its indicia and indexes.

 6C1.
 The virtual.
 The difficult and the easy

-"Things" (causes) grasped by transversalizing, neutralizing and conceptualizing Homo's perceptive-motor circuits, and thereby simultaneously indicialized and indexed, are swollen (pregnant) with possible realisations that are contained within them virtually (virtus, virtù, secret virtue).
-Through the distance and distanciation that it establishes between the possible and the reality, the virtual leads to the difficult/easy couple that is unknown to anterior animals, as they are recoilless in the obstacles encountered and efforts to overcome them.
-We shall note on this occasion that for Homo, "difficult" is linked to the required physical efforts, but also often to the incompatibilities of the technical and semiotic series that he has to intertwin.
+"Things" (causes) grasped by transversalizing, neutralizing and conceptualizing Homo's perceptive-motor circuits, and by the same token indicialized and indexed, are given as swollen (pregnant) with possible realizations that are contained within them virtually (virtus, virtù, secret virtue).
+The virtual, through the distance and distanciation that it establishes between the possible and the reality, leads to the difficult/easy couple that is unknown to anterior animals, caught up as they are recoilless in the obstacles encountered and in their efforts to overcome them.
+We shall note on this occasion that for Homo, "difficult" is linked to the required physical efforts, but also often to the incompatibilities of the technical and semiotic series that he has to intertweave.

 6C2.
 The excluded

-Possibilization opens a field where "things" (causes) are chosen, and where, simultaneously, because of the macrodigitality of hominid indexes, others are excluded, either temporarily or definitely.
-The excluded of such choices could have been chosen and thus could have been.
+Possibilization opens a field where "things" (causes) are chosen, and thus, simultaneously, because of the macrodigitality of hominid indexes, others are excluded, either temporarily or definitely.
+The excluded of such choices could have been chosen and thus "could have been".
 The problem, whether practical or theoretical, for metaphysician Homo will be to know what weight of being, reality, real he should attribute to this "could have been" compared to "being".

 If our planet's climate or tectonic conditions had been different, there would have been other species, even other branches.
 These different branches did not occur.
 However, they were not absolutely impossible, they were possible under other conditions.
-This conditional potential applies to familiar phenomenon: the weather could have been good, even if the weather was bad.
-Very close to reality, almost real, the having-missed-its-conditions is particularly worrying for Homo.
+This possible under condition applies to familiar phenomenon: the weather could have been good, even if the weather was bad.
+Very close to reality, almost real, the one having-missed-its-conditions is particularly worrying for Homo.

 6C4.
 The imagined